 High Tech Flea & Tick Protection

-For a tech-based and completely non-chemical approach, ultrasonic and electromagnetic pest repellents have gained popularity.
+For a tech-based and completely non-chemical approach, ultrasonic and electromagnetic pest repellents have become popular.
 Devices like the Tickless Classic Pet and FleasGone tag are worn on the pet’s collar and emit ultrasonic pulses or electromagnetic fields.
-These signals are said to deter fleas and ticks by disrupting their ability to sense hosts or communicate.
-While scientific consensus on effectiveness is mixed, some pet owners embrace these as a non-invasive and maintenance-free part of a broader prevention strategy.
+These signals deter fleas and ticks by disrupting their ability to sense hosts or communicate.
+While scientific consensus is mixed, some pet owners embrace these because they are eco-friendly and chemical free.

-While it sounds awful, natural dusts create inhospitable environments for pests by damaging their exoskeletons and dehydrating them.
+Natural dusts damage pests’ exoskeletons and dehydrate them.
 Buck Mountain Parasite Dust uses Diatom Flour and herbal extracts, while Wholistic Pet Organics Diatomaceous Earth Powder is pure Diatomaceous Earth (DE.)
-These powders are sprinkled onto pet bedding, around the home, or sometimes directly onto the pet (with caution), acting as a mechanical rather than chemical insecticide.
+These powders can be sprinkled onto pet bedding, around the home, or sometimes directly onto the pet (with caution).

 Please note that DE must be food-grade to ensure safety because pets inevitably ingest it, even if only a small amount.
 In addition, proper application is crucial to avoid respiratory issues.
 DE should not be inhaled in large quantities.
 Follow instructions to ensure you and your family stays safe when using this natural solution.